Introduction

 Level 3: Tries to make each cluster more internally connected

-It doesn’t actually create these clusters with relationships — it simply assigns them a communityId value.
+It doesn’t actually create these clusters with relationships, and it doesn’t literally move nodes around — it simply assigns them a communityId value.

 To see this in action, let’s run Louvain in stream mode with default settings: